It is the Holy Grail for midlife: restorative, refreshing, rejuvenating, elusive, mystical, and talked about with reverence and desire.

 There are two main reasons we hear from our community of women that they’re not sleeping well: night sweats and anxiety.

 We want you to get the rest you need and want, so we’d like to introduce you to a couple of innovations that are tackling those precise issues and helping women sleep.*

 A hot flash (or its nocturnal sibling, the night sweat) is the brain telling the body (incorrectly, usually) that it’s overheating and needs to dump some heat immediately.
 Blood rushes to the skin – usually the chest, neck and face – to cool, ironically making you feel overheated indeed.
-There are some clever ways to treat them, but they relentlessly plague the average menopausal woman.
+There are some clever ways to treat them like hrt patches for hot flashes, but they relentlessly plague the average menopausal woman.